sxryadipta/GOAT-Predictor-for-Club-Football/README.md

 # GOAT Predictor 🐐⚽

 A simple MVP that predicts a football player's GOAT score based on stats like goals, assists, trophies, and Ballon d'Or wins.
+Currently under development.

 ## Features
 - Uses a basic linear regression model.